sshrack/nodejs-rest-sample/README.md

    these non-official certificates.)

  ##### API Definition
- See the REST API Definition document (provided separately) for specific API definitions.
+ See the REST API Definition document, found in docs/API.md, for specific API definitions.
  Here is a synopsis:

  **Login: /login**